marienat/cosc123_demo/report.md

 Here is a list of lists:

--This is a category
+- This is a category
-  -Sub list 1
+  - Sub list 1
-  -Sub list 2
+  - Sub list 2